pegahchavoshi/Hotel-Booking-Analysis-/README.md

 ## Revenue Analysis

 This analysis will be carried out by utilizing data from separate tables containing information for 2018, 2019, and 2020.

+### Data preparation

+The data is available in separate tables for 2018, 2019, and 2020, and needs to be combined into one table to facilitate analysis
-In order to facilitate the analysis process, these tables will need to be combined into a single table.
-The following SQL code accomplishes this task:
+To combine the tables into one the following SQL code was executed:

-'''sql

 SELECT * FROM dbo.[2018]